limbernie/limbernie.github.io/_posts/2018-09-14-goldeneye-1-walkthrough.md

 ![78b99b42.png](/assets/images/posts/goldeneye-1-walkthrough/78b99b42.png)

 Hmm.
 I wonder what's this for?
 Could this be `admin`'s password to the training site?
-There's one way to find out.
+There's only one way to find out.

 ![50295814.png](/assets/images/posts/goldeneye-1-walkthrough/50295814.png)